expo/expo/docs/pages/push-notifications/receiving-notifications.md

 - `shouldPlaySound`
 - `shouldSetBadge`

+## Closed Notification Behavior Android

+**Important Note**: Due to certain battery optimisation settings from several android vendors, the operating system may prevent background tasks when the app is **closed**, preventing notifications being delivered.

 ## Notification Event Listeners

 Event listeners added using `addNotificationReceivedListener` and `addNotificationResponseReceivedListener` will receive an object when a notification is received or interacted with, respectively.
 See the [documentation](../../versions/latest/sdk/notifications/#notification) for information on these objects.